KorySchneider/mintab/readme.md

 ### Browser Extension
 use [this nifty browser extension][chrome ext] to make mintab your new tab page

-*if you're having issues with the extension:*
- *- Open a new tab and go to about:extensions*
- *- Click the checkbox next to 'Developer mode'*
- *- Click 'Update extensions now'*
- *- Restart Chrome/ium*

 [mintab]: https://koryschneider.github.io/mintab
 [chrome ext]: https://chrome.google.com/webstore/detail/mintab/ggkhmapnplaljplbhkbdjkbjadbhadap